-Judith W. Kelley has been a director of the Company and the Bank since 1994.
+Judith W. Kelley has been the Chairman of the Board of the Company and the Bank since 2002 and has been a director of the Company and the Bank since 1994.
 Ms. Kelley is the President of Consumers Maine Water Company, a water utility serving various communities in Maine.